Erodiophyllum elderi: Description

 Erodiophyllum elderi is a small, perennial, woody herb with upright, roughly hairy stems to 15-50 cm high and 60 cm wide.
 Leaves are bright green, hairy, spear-shaped, 4-10 cm long, 2-3 cm wide, broadly toothed and tapering to the petiole.
 The flower heads 5-7 cm in diameter, purple or white, disc florets yellow, peduncles hairy, thick, 5-14 cm long, bracts lance-shaped, about 1.5 cm long, hairy, becoming woody and hard as they age.
 Flowering occurs from winter to early summer and the fruit is a woody achene about 3 mm long.

 Taxonomy and naming

 This species was first formally described in 1875 by Ferdinand von Mueller and the description was published in Fragmenta Phytographiae Australiae.
 The specific epithet (elderi) is in honor of Thomas Elder.

 Distribution and habitat

-Koonamore daisy grows on sandy flats and clay loam soils in mulga scrub in New South Wales, Western Australia and South Australia.
+Koonamore daisy grows on sandy flats and clay loam soils in chenopod and mulga shrublands in New South Wales, Western Australia and South Australia.